Medication Assisted Drug Rehab Programs

 The conversation is changing nationwide as we recognize all the issues surrounding the drug epidemic.

-Medical Assisted Treatment Therapy for addiction treatment at Stepping Sober Recovery Center has two parts.
+Substance Abuse Treatment Therapy for addiction treatment has two parts.
 The first part being the administered medication, and the second being the therapy that goes with the medication.
-At Stepping Sober Recovery Center we take pride in having top notch clinicians that can help clients heal their whole life starting with the body, and then moving over to the mind and spirit.
+Stepping Sober can refer you to top notch clinicians that can help clients heal their whole life starting with the body, and then moving over to the mind and spirit.
 Having a therapeutically managed MAT program ensures that recovery is the main goal and that these medications are not being abused.

-Even though Methadone was previously mentioned as a MAT medication, we at Stepping Sober prefer Sub Maintenance and Vivitrol as our methods of MAT for Drug Rehab.
+Even though Methadone was previously mentioned as a MAT medication, we at Stepping Sober prefer Suboxone Maintenance and Vivitrol as our recommended methods of MAT for heroin addiction.
 We do not administer Methadone to any of our clients, but feel because it is such a widely used treatment we should bring it into the discussion.

 We see MAT programming extremely successful when it comes to clients who have been in and out of drug rehabs various times in the past or recent years.
 By blocking the cravings and receiving therapeutic care at the same time, MAT programs have high success rates and low relapse rates.
 When it comes down to saving lives to overdoses, we are ready to use any therapy that can aid in overdose prevention.

-Stepping Sober Recovery Center’s Medication Assisted Drug Rehab is provided on a case by case basis for those who have been approved through our medical screening.
+Most Recovery Centers administer Suboxone or Subutex for medical detox protocols it is provided on a case by case basis for those who have been approved through our medical screening.
 We have our medical team take each client’s situation into close consideration before making their recommendation on MAT programming.

 If you or someone you know is sick and tired of being sick and tired due to this horrible disease of addiction, we can help.
 At Stepping Sober we offer customized treatment programming according to each client’s individual needs.